4 Action list

 Median of MFI: Obtain the median MFI values for each

-file and marker. -
+.fcsfile and marker. -

 Abundance Matrix: Generate an abundance matrix displaying the percentage of cells in each cluster for each